supaflyENJOY/DynamicsDocs/docs/Overview/Welcome.md

 At Chorus we help people help people, by creating operational efficiency, enabling the ultimate patient and practitioner (employee) experience, resulting in highest clinical and revenue outcomes.

 We created an end-to-end system that handles every need for every user within the Autism Practice.
-Seamless collaboration, unlimited customizations, unparalled efficiencies.
+Seamless collaboration, unlimited customizations, unparalleled efficiencies.

 ## Our Apps
 Our solution includes multiple apps that act as modules for different tasks and entities associated with the different departments of your organizations:
 - **Autism Care** - day-to-day practice management, including patient and authorization management, care team coordination and assignments, scheduling, etc.
-- **Claims** - review charge items, submit claims to the clearing house.
+- **Claims** - review charge items, submit claims to the clearinghouse.
 - **RCM** - review remits that came back to claims, resubmit claims.
 - **CRM for Autism Care** - automated intake and authorization workflows.